 Modern \GeneralTerm{} (including \TermA{} and \TermB{}) leverages the semantic embedding of the user query as the cache key.
 The cache key matching is then determined by a similarity score between two embedding vectors.
 Although this fuzzy semantic-level matching can increase cache hit rates compared to exact token-level matching, it exposes a new attack surface at the cache key matching layer.
 An adversary can craft a malicious user query whose cache key collides with a benign user query's cache key, thereby triggering unintended reuse of a malicious response under the adversary's control.
 Crucially, the attacker does not overwrite the cache value; they manipulate which cache value is reused by inducing key collisions in the LLM semantic cache.

 We position our work as the \emph{first systematic study} of key collision attacks against \GeneralTerm{}.
+While some concurrent works~\cite{wu2026semantic, wu2026cache} observe empirical semantic cache poisoning or risks, we are the first to formalize this phenomenon as a key collision attack and unveil the inherent theoretical trade-off between locality and collision resistance.
 We show that the key collision attack can lead to LLM response hijacking and further propagate to LLM-powered agents as cascading errors.